-1. Respect for others: Every skier should behave so that he is not putting in danger other persons or things.
+1. Respect for others: Every skier should behave in such a way that he is not putting in danger other persons or things.

-2. Perfect control of the speed and of one's behaviour: Every skier has to keep a speed and a behavior adequate to his own skills and to the general conditions of the slopes, of the clear view and traffic intensity.
+2. Perfect control of the speed and of one's behaviour: Every skier has to keep a speed adequate to his own skills and to the general conditions of the slopes, of the clear view and traffic intensity.

-3. Choosing the right direction: The upstream skier has the possibility to choose the trail and has to keep a direction in order to avoid collision risks with the downstream skier.
+3. Choosing the right direction: The upstream skier has to choose the trail and has to keep a direction in order to avoid collision risks with the downstream skier.

-4. Overtaking: A skier can overtake another (with sufficient space and visibility) either in upstream or in downstream, either on the right or on the left, but always at a distance that helps avoiding getting in the way of the overtaken skier.
+4. Overtaking: A skier can overtake another (with sufficient space and visibility) either in upstream or in downstream, either on the right or on the left, but always at a distance that avoids getting in the way of the overtaken skier.

-5. Introduction and crossing: The skier that introduces himself in a slope or one that restarts after a break has to make sure to do this without danger for himself or the others; in the crossings the skier has to give way to the skiers coming from his right or according to other existing indications.
+5. Introduction and crossing: The skier that introduces himself on a slope or one that restarts after a break has to make sure to do so without danger to himself or the others; in the crossings, the skier has to give way to the skiers coming from his right or according to other existing signs or instructions.

-6. The stop: The skier should avoid stopping, except when really needed, in the obligated or limited visibility passages.
+6. The stop: The skier should avoid stopping, except when absolutely necessary, in places with limited visibility.

-7. Moving uphill: In case of urgent need of moving uphill or downhill by foot, the skiers has to stick to the borders of the slope.
+7. Moving uphill: In case of an urgent need to move uphill or downhill by foot, the skiers must to stick to the borders of the slope.

-8. Respect of the signalling: All skiers have to respect foreseen signs for the skiing slopes and particularly the obligatory use of helmet for children under 14.
+8. Respect of the signalling: All skiers have to respect warning and advice signs for the skiing slopes and particularly the obligatory use of a helmet for children under 14.

 9. Rescue: Everybody should be ready to rescue in case of accident.